 This is the first habit of interdependence – working with others.

 Covey teaches that all relationships have an “account balance” we informally keep with family, friends, associates, coworkers, and anyone else we interact with.
 Emotional bank accounts have deposits and withdrawals just like a regular bank account.
-Positive interactions are deposits and negative interactions withdrawals.
+Positive interactions are deposits and negative interactions are withdrawals.

 Win-Win isn’t about being nice or giving in.
-It requires more effort to understand what constitutes a “win” for each side and structuring an agreement to maximize benefits for all.
+It requires more effort to understand what constitutes a “win” for each side and structures an agreement to maximize benefits for all.
 Information about setting up a Win-Win Agreement is shared in the wonderful story, “Green and Clean” about Servant Leadership.

 Habit 5: Seek First to Understand, Then to be Understood